The Tailor Who Can't Sew His Own Pants

 I help clients generate six-figure revenues through SEO.
 My own website?
 13 keywords.
 Here's why doing your own marketing is harder than doing client work.

 You know what's embarrassing?
-I help clients rank for hundreds of keywords and generate real revenue through SEO.
+I help clients rank for hundreds of keywords and generate real revenue through my SEO implementations which offer as a service.
 My own website?
 13 keywords in Ahrefs.
 Maybe 500 clicks a month.

 There's a Turkish saying: "Terzi kendi söküğünü dikemezmiş" - The tailor can't sew his own pants.